 There are also numerous restaurants and cafés along the sea front of the 'old village', including a couple on the beach near the fishing boats, most of which (obviously!) have local, freshly caught fish on the menu.

-The 4* Holiday Inn Algarve (Formerly "Hotel Garbe") has a prime position on the sea front just after the café area and several other hotels are situated on the road just behind the the main avenue (Avenida Marginal) making them within a very short walk of the lovely beach.
+The 4* Holiday Inn Algarve (Formerly "Hotel Garbe") has a prime position on the sea front and several other hotels are situated on the road just behind the the main avenue (Avenida Marginal) making them within a very short walk of the lovely beach.
 At the western end of the promenade there are several quite new 10 to 12 storey apartment blocks with some attractive cafés and bars in and around them.

 Still going west, you come to Nossa Senhora da Rocha (Our Lady of the Rocks) with it's beach, and several hotels and low rise apartments spreading over the cliffs.
 There is a very small chapel on the cliffs (probably dating from 15th/16th centuries) above the beach within the remains of a fort.
 (It has glass doors so that you can look in even when it is locked - it really is tiny!)
 From here you get good views of Armação de Pêra and along the coast to Albufeira and there are also a couple of places to stop for refreshments after all the sightseeing!

-Armação de Pêra has everything you need for a lovely holiday - fantastic beach, shops, supermarkets, restaurants and bars.
+Armação de Pêra has everything you need for a lovely holiday - fantastic beach, shops, supermarkets, restaurants, bars and an amazing number of ice-cream shops!
 It is also ideally placed for a day out at Zoomarine sea-life park at Guia, a trip to 'Algarve Shopping' mall, also at Guia and the water parks at Alcantarilha and Lagoa.